Alalal10/calculator/README.md

 CALCULATOR

-Initializing the Program
+The main method initializes the program, repeatedly prompts the user to input arithmetic expressions or commands (history, exit), and processes them.
+If a valid expression is entered, it calls evaluateExpression() to calculate the result, which is then displayed and saved in history.
+The loop continues until the user decides to exit by typing n after the prompt asking if they want to continue.

     import java.util.ArrayList;
     import java.util.Scanner;

-Here, we create a list called history that will store all the calculations and their results.
+    import java.util.Stack;

        public class Main {
-        private static ArrayList<String> history = new ArrayList<>();
+       private static final ArrayList<String> history = new ArrayList<>();

-This is the main method of the program.
-We create a Scanner object to read text input from the user, and we print a welcome message.

     public static void main(String[] args) {
         Scanner scanner = new Scanner(System.in);
         System.out.println("Welcome to the Calculator!");

-The program enters an infinite loop.
-It keeps asking the user to enter a mathematical expression, and the input is saved in the input variable.

         while (true) {
-            System.out.print("Please enter your arithmetic expression: ");
+            System.out.print("\nEnter an arithmetic expression (or type 'history' / 'exit'): ");
-            String input = scanner.nextLine();
+            String input = scanner.nextLine().trim();

-If the user types exit, the program will stop running and break out of the loop.

             if (input.equalsIgnoreCase("exit")) {
                 break;

-If the user types history, the program calls the printHistory() method to show all previous calculations.
-Then it goes back to asking for a new input.

             } else if (input.equalsIgnoreCase("history")) {
                 printHistory();
                 continue;
             }
-Inside the try block:

-The program calls evaluateExpression(input) to calculate the result of the expression the user entered.
-It then prints the result.
-The input and the result are saved in the history list.
-If there’s an error (like dividing by zero or an invalid expression), the program will catch the error and print an error message.

             try {
                 double result = evaluateExpression(input);